weberha7/coursera/README.md

 # coursera
-Project work Practical Machine Learning

-This is the project from "Practical Machine Learning by Johns Hopkins University" on coursera
+This is the project work from "Practical Machine Learning by Johns Hopkins University" on coursera